bcgov/forestry-digital-services/collections/_applications/fom.md

 For help in using this website for commenting please watch this [how-to video](https://www.youtube.com/watch?v=FmwlnJsd5P8).

-Technology Stack: Angular, Node.js, PostgresSQL with PostGIS running in OCP v4 This is a monorepo that includes the API backend and the two Angular front-ends.
+Technology Stack: Angular, Node.js, PostgresSQL with PostGIS running in OCP v4 This is a mono-repo that includes the API backend and the two Angular front-ends.

 See ministry [Confluence site](https://apps.nrs.gov.bc.ca/int/confluence/pages/viewpage.action?pageId=83560736)